mrkiura/rizz_orm/README.md

 # Rizz ORM

-Rizz ORM is a lightweight Object-Relational Mapping (ORM) system designed to provide a Pythonic interface for interacting with SQLite databases.
+Rizz ORM is a lightweight Object-Relational Mapping (ORM) system designed to provide a Pythonic interface for interacting with SQL databases.
 It allows developers to define their database schema in Python code and perform database operations without writing raw SQL queries.

 ## Features